 Get a large pot of water on to boil, and salt it generously.
-This is a lot of gnocchi.
-So I boiled them in 5 batches.
+This is a lot of gnocchi, so I boiled them in 5 batches.
 Let them cook for a couple of minutes until they float to the top.
 As they float to the top, fish them out with a slotted spoon or fine mesh strainer and transfer them to a plate.
-Reserve some of the water.
+Reserve 1 1/2 cups of the water.

-Once all of the gnocchi are boiled, get out a large skillet and melt half of the stick of Butter (1/2 stick) in it over medium high heat.
+Once all of the gnocchi are boiled, get out a large skillet and melt the Butter (1/4 cup) in it over medium high heat.
 Add in half of the gnocchi and let them pan fry in the butter for 2-3 minutes to develop a light crust.
 Remove them from the pan to another plate and repeat it with the other half of gnocchi.

-Finally, whisk some of the reserved starchy water from cooking the gnocchi in and the pinch of Salt (1 pinch) until you have a nice sauce.
+Finally, whisk the 1 1/2 cup of reserved starchy water from cooking the gnocchi in and Salt (1 pinch) until you have a nice sauce.
 Toss the gnocchi into the sauce to coat it and take the pan off of the heat.

 Crumble up the fried sage and sprinkle it into the pan with the pasta.
 Serve immediately in pretty bowls with a big sprinkle of Grated Parmesan Cheese (to taste) on top!
 Cooking results may vary depending on microwave oven used.